ITpC/LAppS/README.md

 Please see the [Project Page](https://github.com/ITpC/LAppS/projects/1) to glimpse on what is going on with the project.

+Please use branch 0.6.3, the upstream is not yet fully functioning.

 Right now the experimental branch 0.7.0 with significant performance improvements is in development.

-Please use branch 0.6.3, the upstream is not yet fully functioning.
+Prelimenary builds of 0.7.0 are available now.
+Build separation has allowd me to provide 2 different deb packages, generic one (CPU required to support SSSE3 instructions or above) and the AVX2 build for CPUs with AVX2 or AVX512 support.